M2219/ACNMR/README.md

 * https://github.com/robotology/osqp-eigen

 ## hybrid_a_star_ws
-This package features a slightly modified Hybrid A global planner*, adapted from this  (repo [link](https://github.com/zm0612/Hybrid_A_Star/tree/main)).
+This package features a slightly modified Hybrid A Star global planner, adapted from this  (repo [link](https://github.com/zm0612/Hybrid_A_Star/tree/main)).
 It subscribes to start, goal, and map topics to generate a global, collision-free path with efficient and safe navigation in complex environments.

 ## catkin_ws_slam
 This package serves as the host for SLAM algorithms and currently supports AMCL (Adaptive Monte Carlo Localization) for precise robot localization within a known map.
 Future updates may incorporate additional SLAM methods for enhanced mapping and navigation.